-On April 26, 2023, the Parent Company sold a controlling interest over EEI resulting to a loss of control (see Note 6).
+On April 26, 2023, the Parent Company partially sold its investment in EEI resulting to a loss of control over the subsidiary (See Note 6).
+The comparative consolidated statement of income has been re-stated to show the deconsolidated operations separately from continuing operations.